Yelp/paasta/docs/source/isolation.rst

 small, then it is doubtful that it will have much impact at all.

-It is also important to note that when deciding the ordering in which tasks should be scheduled, threads are grouped by the CGroup that they are in.
-That is, the scheduler takes both the weight and the utilization of  *all* threads in a CGroup into account, rather than individual threads.
+It is also important to note that when deciding the ordering in which tasks should be scheduled, threads are grouped by the cgroup that they are in.
+That is, the scheduler takes both the weight and the utilization of  *all* threads in a cgroup into account, rather than individual threads.
 As a result, it may be prudent to scale horizontally, rather than vertically to improve performance.

 Disk